Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 - Bruising or tiny red or purple spots (purpura) on the skin or mucus membranes

 - Blood in your urine or bowel movements

 How is immune thrombocytopenia diagnosed?

 Your healthcare provider will examine you and ask about your symptoms.
-Tell him about any medicines or supplements that you take.
+Tell him or her about any medicines or supplements you take.
 Blood tests may be done to check your platelet levels and how fast your blood clots.

 How is immune thrombocytopenia treated?